Hypertension: Symptoms, Causes and Natural Support Strategies

 Hypertension and poorly controlled blood pressure damages the kidneys and vascular networks resulting in heart attacks, stroke, & kidney failure.
 Over 1000 deaths are attributed to high blood pressure every day in the US.
 It is estimated that blood pressure issues account for over 40 million doctor visits each year (1).
 Lifestyle induced oxidative stress is a major culprit in this process.
-Beat hypertension naturally with good nutrition and specific superfoods.
+In this article, you will learn natural support strategies for hypertension.

 Researchers have recently focused on oxidative stress as a major causative factor in the majority of hypertensive issues.
 Scientists have noted an imbalance in the production and elimination of reactive oxygen species (ROS) which damage vascular tissue (2, 3).